 I think stories are the best way to learn about history, especially for children.
 I’ve put together a short list of books and videos below to spark ideas for your study of the Great Depression.
 Some of these are more challenging to track down now compared to when I first started recommending them, but I still like to share them with others because they are personal favorites.

-My Learning With Themes Activity Pack is a great way to document your study of the Great Depression.
+My Unit Study Activity Pack is a great way to document your study of the Great Depression.
 It’s an inexpensive and flexible way to add written learning activities to your unit.
-You can use it with a variety of homeschool approaches such as notebooking, relaxed homeschooling, etc. This video will explain how to use this valuable learning tool.
+You can use it with a variety of homeschool approaches such as notebooking, relaxed homeschooling, etc.

 We Had Everything But Money